quexten/goldwarden/Readme.md

 Parts of the code still need major refactor, and the code needs more testing.
 Expect some features to break.
-Setup is a bit inloved atm.
+Setup is a bit involed atm.

 ### Requirements
 Right now, Goldwarden is only tested on Linux.
 It should be possible to port to mac / bsd, I'm open to PRs.